ahpook/puppet-minicat/README.md

 in debugging: a template-ized puppet.conf which uses node classifier data to set up an `\[environment\]` stanza for each of the test branches.

+### Requirements

+Puppet 2.7.x is required to use the Faces API.

 ### Contact

 The code lives at [puppet-minicat](https://github.com/ahpook/puppet-minicat), please feel free to fork and